wesleycamargo/azure-docs.pt-br/articles/virtual-machines/virtual-machines-windows-chef-automation.md

 <properties
-   pageTitle="Implantação de máquina virtual do Azure com o Chef | Microsoft Azure" description="Saiba como usar o Chef para realizar implantação e configuração automatizadas da máquina virtual no Microsoft Azure" services="virtual-machines-windows" documentationCenter="" authors="diegoviso"
+   pageTitle="Azure virtual machine deployment with Chef | Microsoft Azure" description="Learn how to use Chef to do automated virtual machine deployment and configuration on Microsoft Azure" services="virtual-machines-windows" documentationCenter="" authors="diegoviso"